Sida's work in Belarus

 Supports university in exile

 Access to independent higher education is limited in Belarus.
 Together with Lithuania and the European Union, Sida supports European Humanities University (EHU).
 EHU is a Belarusian university operating in exile from Vilnius, Lithuania since 2004.
-EHU is an important contribution to a pluralistic civil society in Belarus, as evidenced by the fact that a large proportion of students return to Belarus after completing their studies, many of whom are found in civil society and local business.
+EHU is an important contribution to a pluralistic civil society in Belarus, as evidenced by the fact that a large proportion of students have previously returned to Belarus after completing their studies, many of whom are found in civil society and local business.

 Support to civil society under pressure